Safe Highway Driving

 - Impaired driving

-If you would like to avoid possible death, injury, damage to your vehicle, or an inadvertant appearance on the "Cops" television show, drive defensively and free of impairments such as alcohol or other judgement-impairing substances.
+If you would like to avoid possible death, injury, damage to your vehicle, or an inadvertent appearance on reality television, drive defensively and free of impairments such as alcohol or other judgement-impairing substances.

 Road Hazards

-Many accidents occur when difficult road conditions such as rain, ice and snow, or road construction are present, but almost never separately from the behaviors described above.
-Therefore, if you remember to slow down even more, use your turn signals even more religiously, and generally drive even more defensively than usual, you will greatly increase your chances of getting through these conditions unscathed.
+Many accidents occur when difficult road conditions such as rain, ice and snow, or road construction are present, but almost never separately from the road rage behaviors described above.
+Therefore, if you remember to slow down even more than you think you should, use your turn signals even more religiously, and generally drive even more defensively than usual, you will greatly increase your chances of getting through these conditions unscathed.

 Although drivers like to blame accidents on other drivers or driving conditions, only a very small number of accidents occur due to 'acts of God' independent of any driver misbehavior.
-You can make driving much safer for yourself immediately by taking responsibility for your own behavior as any adult should.
+You can make driving much safer for yourself immediately by taking responsibility for your own behavior.

 Mechanical Failure

-To avoid mechanical failure, comply with your vehicle manufacturer's recommended maintenance schedule and follow your car mechanic's advice.
-If, just prior to mechanical failure you happen to be driving safely, your odds of surviving may be enhanced.
+To avoid mechanical failure, one effective strategy is to comply with your vehicle manufacturer's recommended maintenance schedule and follow your car mechanic's advice.
+If, just prior to mechanical failure you happen to be driving safely, your odds of surviving will be enhanced.

 Happy Motoring